pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

 ```

 ### Returns[​](#returns)
-addMessageAction() returns PNAddMessageActionResult with:
+addMessageAction() returns PNAddMessageActionResult:
-- getType() — Type: String.
-Message action type.
+- getType(): String — Message action type.
-- getValue() — Type: String.
-Message action value.
+- getValue(): String — Message action value.
-- getUuid() — Type: String.
-Publisher of the message action.
+- getUuid(): String — Publisher of the message action.
-- getActionTimetoken() — Type: Long.
-Timestamp when the message action was created.
+- getActionTimetoken(): Long — When the action was created.
-- getMessageTimetoken() — Type: Long.
-Timestamp when the related message was created.
+- getMessageTimetoken(): Long — Timetoken of the message the action belongs to.

 #### PNMessageAction[​](#pnmessageaction)
-- setType() — Type: String.
-Message action type.
+- setType(String): Message action type.
-- setValue() — Type: String.
-Message action value.
+- setValue(String): Message action value.
-- setMessageTimetoken() — Type: Long.
-Timetoken of the target message.
+- setMessageTimetoken(Long): Timetoken of the target message.

 ## Remove message action[​](#remove-message-action)

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the Admin Portal.

 Remove a previously added action from a published message.
 The response is empty.